CALCZERO.COM

 Postal Scales vs Kitchen Scales

-Both show ounces and pounds, but they're built for different jobs.
-Postal scales care about 1-ounce increments because that's how shipping rates work.
+Both show ounces and pounds, but they are built for different jobs.
+Postal scales care about 1-ounce increments because that is how shipping rates work.
 Kitchen scales need finer resolution—usually down to the gram.
-If you're using a postal scale to bake, anything under 2 ounces might be off enough to affect your results.
+A postal scale used for baking can be inaccurate enough to affect small ingredient amounts.